 Rocky Boy's Indian Reservation's rural location and our community's geographic, topographic, and climatic conditions create physical and social isolation.
 Furthermore, the condition and availability of basic physical and educational/social infrastructures are insufficient to meet our current and future needs.
-The Rocky Boy's Indian Reservation has an unemployment rate of 12.2%, as compared to 3.8% for the state of Montana and 4.5% for the United States (Montana Department of Labor and Industry, March 2017).
-Beyond our ongoing economic issues, these conditions were heightened by the June 2010 flood that left more than 200 homes without drinking water, forced the evacuation of at least 38 families, and cut off access to the reservation's only health clinic, which was destroyed.
-The lack of these services exacerbates the difficulty associated with family and community participation in education-based activities, including those related to library services.
+The Rocky Boy's Indian Reservation has an unemployment rate of 12.4%, as compared to 5.0% for the state of Montana and 4.4% for the United States (Montana Department of Labor and Industry, February 2018).

-In response to this natural disaster, the CCT, including various Tribal departments, underwent formal strategic planning.
+The CCT and their departments, underwent formal strategic planning.
 The collaborative planning sessions included the identification and engagement of appropriate stakeholders including Tribal council, Tribal departments, youth, elders, community leaders, community-based organizations, faith-based organizations, educational institutions, and local businesses.
 These efforts provided organization in the development of the strategic plans, including the identification of core community needs.
 The community needs, as related to this project, are community awareness, cultural competence, and formal education.

 Stone Child College (SCC), the local tribal college, was created to address issues related to the aforementioned needs.
 It was chartered by the Chippewa Cree Business Committee (Tribal Council) on May 17, 1984 to deliver post-secondary education in our community.
 With the vision of making our dreams happen with academic excellence, culture, and commitment, SCC's mission is "to deliver post-secondary educational opportunities through degrees, certificates and continuing education.
 SCC stresses the importance of preserving the Chippewa Cree language, culture and history.
-SCC will promote transfer students, professionally prepared and career-ready individuals."
+SCC will promote transfer students, professionally prepared and careerready individuals."
 The campus is centrally located between Rocky Boy Agency and Box Elder, the two major communities on the reservation.
 SCC houses Stone Child College/Rocky Boy Community Library, our only public library.
 The establishment of this library was necessary for the preservation and maintenance of the Chippewa Cree language, culture, and history, and for educational training of our community.
-SCC was chosen as the most viable host institution for the Rocky Boy Community Library, because of its location and administrators' commitment to literacy- and research-based endeavors.
+SCC was chosen as the most viable host institution for the Rocky Boy Community Library, because of its location and administrators' commitment to literacy and research-based endeavors.
 This library will serve as the Community Library Project (CLP) site.

 The Community Library was expanded to accommodate more students and community members.
 The additional space provided through the expansion project is essential in providing a higher quality of service to our patrons.
-Building the addition was the first phase of the expansion project, and was completed on schedule.
+Building the addition was the first phase of the expansion project and was completed on schedule.
 The next phase of the project was furnishing and equipping the addition with appropriate technology, shelving, and furniture.
 We completed this process in 2014.